 Story and photos contributed by Sydney Giuliano

-The cold, wet weather can get us down and coop us up, but this Kestrel volunteer Sydney Giuliano found a way to give herself a much needed recess.
+The cold, wet weather we’ve had this spring can get us down and coop us up, but this Kestrel volunteer Sydney Giuliano found a way to give herself a much needed recess.
 Here’s her story.

 Back in February on a weekday lunch-break, when I couldn’t stand being indoors any longer, I decided to ditch my office.
 I stuffed a granola bar in my mouth, changed my high heels for snow boots, blasted my favorite hiking playlist (acoustic indie) through my car speakers, and wound my way along the rural roads of Hadley.
 My destination was the Hampshire College Conservation Area.
 The drive over to this conservation land is nearly as calming as walking its quiet trails.
 That day, the open fields and low valleys collected fresh glittering snow.
 The branches of the Mount Holyoke Range ahead were outlined in a layer of winter that flashed like mirrors.